PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

          st_AsGeoJSON(c.*)::json as geo_feature,
-         -- Calculate the area in square units st_area(c.area) as square_units from api.coverage c;
+         -- Calculate the area in square units st_area(c.area) as square_units from coverage c;

-  -- Create another view for the FeatureCollection Object -- for the sake of making the examples clearer create or replace view api.coverage_geo_collection as
+  -- Create another view for the FeatureCollection Object -- for the sake of making the examples clearer create or replace view coverage_geo_collection as
     select
       json_build_object(
           'type', 'FeatureCollection',
           'features', json_agg(st_AsGeoJSON(c.*)::json)
         )
         as geo_feature_collection
-    from api.coverage c;
+    from coverage c;

 Now the query will return the information as you expected: